K1rk3y/Interface-for-evaluation-of-LLMs-in-health-care-communication/README.md

 Should you need to add more modules:
 1. Open "Anaconda prompt"
 2. Run conda activate cits3200
-3. Run conda install <something something>
+3. Run conda install ...